ProgramFan/cryptfs-cli/README.md

    - `<repo_dir>`: The repository directory.
    - `<mount_point>`: The directory to mount the decrypted content.

+   On Linux, the mount point is created if missing and `gocryptfs` is invoked with `-extpass "gpg --decrypt passphrase.gpg"` and the provided options (passed directly to `-o`).
+On Windows, supply a drive letter (e.g., `X:`) or absolute path; `cppcryptfs` is called with the decrypted passphrase, and the `-o/--options` flag is currently ignored on that platform.

 3. **Unmount a Repository**

    Unmounts a previously mounted repository.